 Types of OT Degrees

 There are two different types of Occupational Therapy degrees.
-A masters degree (and some doctorate level programs now) to become an Occupational Therapist (OTR) and an associate level degree to become an Occupational Therapy Assistant (OTA).
-As of 2025, and OTR position will be doctorate level and OTA will become a bachelor degree in the United States.
-Many programs overseas are still at the masters or bachelor level for OTR positions.
+A master's degree to become an Occupational Therapist (OTR) and an associate-level degree to become an Occupational Therapy Assistant (OTA).

-A therapist with a masters degree/doctorate or OTR completes evaluations, creates treatment plans, treatment of the client, discharge paperwork, and also supervision of the OTAs.
+A therapist with a master's degree/doctorate in the OTR completes evaluations, creates treatment plans, treatment of the client, discharge paperwork, and also supervision of the OTAs.

 Do you have any questions about Occupational Therapy?
 Comment below and let me know!